Bricklayers Arms: Roundabout with flyover

-In the 1970s a plan of Greater London Council envisaged a road to link the roundabout and the north approach to the Blackwall Tunnel, crossing the Thames in two tunnels (one adjacent to Tower Bridge) and providing a link to London Docklands.
+In the 1970s a plan of Greater London Council envisaged a road to link the roundabout and the north approach to the Blackwall Tunnel, crossing the Thames in two tunnels (one adjacent to Tower Bridge) and providing a link to Canary Wharf.

 Filling-in of subways

 The work done made pedestrian underpasses from adjacent roads into the roundabout heart, as London Underground safeguarded a possible extension route of the Bakerloo line from its terminus at Elephant & Castle tube station.
 This could run along and under the main road under the route of tracks of the demolished station and branch, to join surface services at South Bermondsey station.
 The roundabout could host a station, akin to Old Street station.
 Neither remains in the budgeted Bakerloo line extension to Lewisham.
-The circuitous subways became ugly.
-In 2013 these were filled in and levelled, becoming wider pavements.
+In 2013 the circuitous subways were filled in and levelled, becoming wider pavements.

 Crossings

 Since 2009, pelican crossings exist across New Kent and Old Kent Roads, as pedestrians preferring to cross at-grade were causing accidents.